View James Byrne's Obituary on fayettevilleobserver.com and share memories

 Jimmy was a lifetime member of the First Baptist Church of Fairmont where he served as a Sunday School teacher for over 40 years.
 He was an active civic leader on the local, county, state, and national levels throughout his life.
 He received a B.S. degree from Wake Forest University in 1953, and a Master's degree from the University of North Carolina at Chapel in 1959.

-He served on the Board of directors of the for 35 years, as well as state President of the Association.
-He also served as Director of the Board on the Executive Committee of the in New York for 12 years.
+He served on the Board of directors of the American Lung Association for 35 years, as well as state President of the Association.
+He also served as Director of the Board on the Executive Committee of the American Lung Association in New York for 12 years.
 He received the Humanitarian Award in 1993 from the National Office and retired as its Vice President.

 Jimmy served on the Endowment Board and Library Board of the University of North Carolina at Pembroke.
 He was on the founding committee of the Robeson County Community Foundation and served as its first president.
 He served as Chairman of the fundraising Committee of Southeastern General Hospital, and as President of the Fairmont Development Corporation.
 He also served as President of the Fairmont Rotary Club and as auctioneer for its fundraiser for 43 years.
 He was a Mason and a Shriner and served several terms as Shrine President.